csr/wookieepedia-full-stack/README.md

 # Wookieepedia! 🌌🔫

-## Welcome in!

-Welcome, Star War fan!
+## Welcome, Star Wars fan!

 We're so excited to have you here.
-May the _code_ be with you as you navigate through the project!
+May the _code_ be with you as you navigate through the project.
 Wookieepedia! is a full-stack project divided into two applications:

 * A frontend React application written with TypeScript.
 * A backend application written with Java and using the XYZ library.